Dahlular/Citadel-Station-13-RP/README.md

 **The long way**.
 Find `bin/build.cmd` in this folder, and double click it to initiate the build.
 It consists of multiple steps and might take around 1-5 minutes to compile.
 If it closes, it means it has finished its job.
 You can then [setup the server](.github/RUNNING_A_SERVER.md) normally by opening `citadel.dmb` in DreamDaemon.

-**Building CitadelRP in DreamMaker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.
+**Building MS13 in DreamMaker directly is now deprecated and might produce errors**, such as `'tgui.bundle.js': cannot find file`.

 **[How to compile in VSCode and other build options](tools/build/README.md).**